 Any child in any family in any school could become a victim of abuse.
-Staff should always maintain an attitude of "It could happen here".
+Staff should always maintain an attitude of "it could happen here".

-GEMS Guard Online Safeguarding Platform
+GEMS Guard Safeguarding Case Management Platform

-All staff have access to the GEMS Guard safeguarding platform and concerns relating to any aspect of a child's welfare, safeguarding and protection must be logged here
+All staff have access to the GEMS Guard platform and concerns relating to any aspect of safeguarding and child protection must be logged here (GEMS employee access only)